Now that your teenagers are old enough to stay up to midnight, how should we celebrate the New Year?

 Asian tradition of eating noodles.
 Long noodles represent a long life.

 Sunrise hike.
-Start the new year with a healthy and inspirational sunrise hike (if you can get your teens up, lol)
+Start the new year with a healthy and inspirational sunrise hike (if you can get your teens up, lol).
+Even a mid-day hike is a great way to start the new year.

 Bucket Lists.
 This is a great time for everyone to write or update their bucket lists.
 I have a bucket list and a separate travel bucket list.
 In the past year, you may have accomplished things you can cross off or your priorities may have changed.
 When planning your year, refer to bucket lists so you can make some progress on your goals.